 Amount Sign Rules

 For all RETURN transactions, the line item amounts must be negative.
-This can be achieved in two ways:
+This can be achieved in two ways:- Negative quantity with positive price: Setting a negative value for

 quantity